Princess Margaret Cancer Foundation

 About Princess Margaret Cancer Foundation:

-Founded in 1982, Princess Margaret Cancer Foundation (PMCF) raises money to support research, education, and patient care at Princess Margaret Cancer Centre (PMCC).
+Founded in 1982, Princess Margaret Cancer Foundation (PMCF) funds research, education and patient care at Princess Margaret Cancer Centre (PMCC).
 This Centre is a part of the University Health Network (UHN) in Toronto.
-It treats over 200 types of cancer and receives 254,000 clinic visits each year.
-Currently, cancer is the number one cause of death in Canada, with over 200 people dying from the disease every day.
+It treats over 200 types of cancer and treats more than 18,000 new patients from around the world each year.
+Currently, cancer is the number one cause of death in Canada, with two in five Canadians developing cancer in their lifetime.
+PMCC launched its new Strategic Plan for 2023 and beyond “Always Moving Forward” that is based on three strategic pillars: elevate, explore and inspire.

 My anchor